-Hubby and I have had our fair share of stress recently… and whilst we weren’t laughing at the time, we’ve emerged with a fresh repertoir of funny relationship stories, and a marriage that’s all the better for it.
-I figure it’s a great opportunity to share some thoughts about how to keep relationships thriving even during stressful times.
-But first, the backdrop:
+Hubby and I had our fair share of stress during the pandemic… fortunately “just” of the road-trip kind.
+And whilst we weren’t always laughing, we’ve emerged with a fresh repertoire of funny relationship stories, and a marriage that’s all the better for it.

 Given that a major portion of my marriage therapy practice involves teaching couples how to keep their cool and relate well (especially during times of heightened stress), it was humbling to witness my own communication deteriorate into childish point scoring and bickering at times!